AjaxMultiCommentary/layout-yolo-models/README.md

 # Data

 Models are trained with the datasets used in the paper, including commentaries under copyright commentaries.
 Public domain data has been released and can be found [here](https://github.com/AjaxMultiCommentary/GT-commentaries-layout).
+Please refer to `stats.txt` for detailed statistics about the data.

 # Training parameters